The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 **Enhanced Meisui**

-Increases the potency of the next Bhavacakra used within 30 seconds from 350 to 500.
+Increases the potency of the next Bhavacakra from 350 to 500 when used within 30 seconds.
 Gained at level 88.

 ![](https://xivapi.com/i/005000/005419_hr1.png)

 **Enhanced Raiton**

 Grants a stack of Raiju Ready upon executing Raiton, up to a maximum of 3, and allowing the use of Forked and Fleeting Raiju.
-The effect of Raiju Ready ends upon the execution of any weaponskill/GCD excluding Phantom Kamaitachi and Throwing Daggers.
+The effect of Raiju Ready ends upon the execution of any weaponskill or GCD, excluding Phantom Kamaitachi and Throwing Daggers.
 Gained at level 90.